-Sign Language Interpreters: The Importance of the Day Before Dennis suggests that the secret to successful interpretations often rests on “One thing.
-Just one thing” – remembering “the day before”.
-Our failure to remember “the Day Before” means that we … More
+Dennis presented, Sign Language Interpreters: The Importance of the Day Before, at StreetLeverage – Live 2013 in Atlanta, GA.
+His talk encouraged sign language interpreters to consider that the secret to successful interpretations often rests on “One thing.
+Just one thing.” … More

 Dennis Cokely is a nationally certified interpreter and has been interpreting for over four decades.
 He also served two terms as president of RID.
 After teaching at Gallaudet for 15 years, he worked full-time at the company he co-founded — Sign Media, Inc. Dennis has published widely on various aspects of interpreting and has directed the IEP at Northeastern since 1996.
 He almost always thanks Patrick Graybill who was his first guide into the DEAF-WORLD, but there are those days.